WisePH.Net

 My account

 I deposited ₱50,000 in October 2017 and chose dividend compounding.
-No additional deposits — I left it alone for 5 years.
+No additional deposits; I left it alone for 5 years.
 At maturity in 2021, the total was ₱66,092.38.
-That’s ₱16,092.38 in tax-free earnings.
+Overall, that’s ₱16,092.38 in tax-free earnings, no forms to file, no withholding to track.

 MP2 calculator computation example - personal account part 1